Students must make formal application into the Waldorf University Education Program. For application and requirements contact email@example.com.

 Students should apply a year in advance of the student teaching semester.
 Application for admission to student teaching will be acted upon by the Teacher Education Committee.
 Students can find the requirements for application to student teaching in the Student Program Handbook.

-Waldorf College requires professional liability coverage while fulfilling clinical expectations in participating districts.
+Waldorf University requires professional liability coverage while fulfilling clinical expectations in participating districts.
 The department facilitates the choice of coverage offered through two organizations: ISEA/NEA student program (Iowa State Education Association/National Education Association) or PEI (Professional Educators of Iowa).
 Students may also show alternate proof of liability coverage with the department chair.

 The student needs proof of membership or liability insurance prior to full admission to the Teacher Education Program.